niemtec/obsidian-vault-backup/Narrating Self.md

   - "[[Mind]]"
   - "[[Humans Think in Stories]]"
 ---
 The narrating self is forever busy spinning stories about the past and making plans for the future.
-It doesn’t narrate everything, and usually weaves the story using only peak moments and end results.
+It doesn’t narrate everything and usually weaves the story using only peak moments and end results.

 The narrating self doesn’t aggregate experiences – it averages them.
 Nevertheless, most of us identify with our narrating self.
 When we say ‘I’, we mean the story in our head, not the onrushing stream of experiences we undergo.

-This gives rise to the questionable liberal belief that I am an individual, and that I possess a clear and consistent inner voice that provides meaning to the entire universe.
+This gives rise to the questionable liberal belief that I am an individual and that I possess a clear and consistent inner voice that provides meaning to the entire universe.